himmAllRight/himmAllRight-source/content/post/sql-intro.md

 #### Drop Table

-As we already know, you can drop the whole table:

-However, like many things, `DROP` can be used with other specifications...
+As we already know, you can drop a whole table with `DROP`.
+However, like many of the other commands, `DROP` can be used with other items, like an index:

-Some versions will use `ALTERTABLE tblCustomerIDInfo DROP INDEX indexCustInfoID;`, while others may have a different command:

 ``` SQL
 mysql> ALTER TABLE tblUsers DROP INDEX indexTblUsers;
 Query OK, 0 rows affected (0.01 sec)
 Records: 0  Duplicates: 0  Warnings: 0
 ```

 #### Truncate